Our Community, Our Future

-A Community Meeting will be held on Friday, August 31 at 7:30 a.m. at 1801 Main Street, Evanston IL (construction trailer) to discuss the following: sequence of construction, milestone dates, parking, construction traffic, etc.).
-The meeting is being hosted by Buley & Andres and BOWA construction in partnership with the City.
+A Community Meeting will be held on Friday, December 21 at 7:30 a.m. at 1801 Main Street, Evanston IL (construction trailer) to discuss progress, a forecast of upcoming work, construction traffic, and your questions.

 Robert Crown Stakeholders were invited to attend a meeting on Thursday, March 2 at the Morton Civic Center.
 A schedule of the meeting was: Indoor Athletics from 8 a.m. - 10 a.m.; Outdoor Athletics from 10 a.m. - noon; Education from noon - 2 p.m.; Library from 2 p.m. - 4 p.m.; and Community Interests from 4 p.m. - 6 p.m.
 A second stakeholder meeting took place on Thursday, May 18 from 6:00 - 8:00 p.m. at the Morton Civic Center.